 The employees of the Croatian Red Cross, are present in both Reception Centres for Applicants for International Protection.

-As of mid-March 2020 until the end of 2021, due to pandemic, access to reception centres of applicants of international protection was restricted, with the exception of persons who ensure the normal functioning of the facilities and civil society organisations had to stop their activities in the centres.
-Only employees of the Ministry of Interior, the Croatian Red Cross and Médecins du Monde (Doctors of the World – MdM) could access the facilities.
+As of mid-March 2020 until the end of 2022, due to pandemic, access to Reception centres for applicants for international protection was restricted, with the exception of persons who ensure the normal functioning of the facilities.
+The civil society organisations, had to stop their activities in the centres.
+Only employees of the Ministry of Interior, the Croatian Red Cross and Médecins du Monde (Doctors of the World – MdM) could access the facilities on the daily bases.

 Article 56 (2) LITP.